Erdos-Red-Eye/CMM_Patient_Expenses/README.md

 #### CatBootRegressor:

-### In order to classify claims acceptance or rejection, we have tried BalancedRandomForestClassifier and XGboostClassifier:
+### In order to classify claims acceptance or rejection, we have tried
+    - BalancedRandomForestClassifier
+    - XGboostClassifier

 ## Conclusions